nikolaussucher/biology-text/docs/metabolism 13.md

 An important function of enzymes is in the digestive systems of animals.
 Enzymes such as amylases and proteases break down large molecules (starch or proteins, respectively) into smaller ones, so they can be absorbed by the intestines.
 Starch molecules, for example, are too large to be absorbed from the intestine, but enzymes hydrolyze the starch chains into smaller molecules such as maltose and eventually glucose, which can then be absorbed.
 Different enzymes digest different food substances.
 In ruminants, which have herbivorous diets, microorganisms in the gut produce another enzyme, cellulase, to break down the cellulose cell walls of plant fiber.

+Metabolism
+Schematic diagram of the glycolytic metabolic pathway starting with glucose and ending with pyruvate via several intermediate chemicals.
+Each step in the pathway is catalyzed by a unique enzyme.
+The metabolic pathway of glycolysis releases energy by converting glucose to pyruvate via a series of intermediate metabolites.
+Each chemical modification (red box) is performed by a different enzyme.
 Several enzymes can work together in a specific order, creating metabolic pathways.:30.1 In a metabolic pathway, one enzyme takes the product of another enzyme as a substrate.
 After the catalytic reaction, the product is then passed on to another enzyme.
 Sometimes more than one enzyme can catalyze the same reaction in parallel; this can allow more complex regulation: with, for example, a low constant activity provided by one enzyme but an inducible high activity from a second enzyme.

 Enzymes determine what steps occur in these pathways.
 Without enzymes, metabolism would neither progress through the same steps and could not be regulated to serve the needs of the cell.
 Most central metabolic pathways are regulated at a few key steps, typically through enzymes whose activity involves the hydrolysis of ATP.
 Because this reaction releases so much energy, other reactions that are thermodynamically unfavorable can be coupled to ATP hydrolysis, driving the overall series of linked metabolic reactions.:30.1

 ## Control of activity

-There are five main ways that enzyme activity is controlled in the cell.
+There are five main ways that enzyme activity is controlled in the cell.:30.1.1

 Enzymes can be either activated or inhibited by other molecules.
 For example, the end product(s) of a metabolic pathway are often inhibitors for one of the first enzymes of the pathway (usually the first irreversible step, called committed step), thus regulating the amount of end product made by the pathways.
 Such a regulatory mechanism is called a negative feedback mechanism, because the amount of the end product produced is regulated by its own concentration.:141–48 Negative feedback mechanism can effectively adjust the rate of synthesis of intermediate metabolites according to the demands of the cells.
 This helps with effective allocations of materials and energy economy, and it prevents the excess manufacture of end products.
 Like other homeostatic devices, the control of enzymatic action helps to maintain a stable internal environment in living organisms.:141

-### Post-translational Modification
+### Post-translational modification

 Examples of post-translational modification include phosphorylation, myristoylation and glycosylation.:149–69 For example, in the response to insulin, the phosphorylation of multiple enzymes, including glycogen synthase, helps control the synthesis or degradation of glycogen and allows the cell to respond to changes in blood sugar.
 Another example of post-translational modification is the cleavage of the polypeptide chain.
 Chymotrypsin, a digestive protease, is produced in inactive form as chymotrypsinogen in the pancreas and transported in this form to the stomach where it is activated.
 This stops the enzyme from digesting the pancreas or other tissues before it enters the gut.
 This type of inactive precursor to an enzyme is known as a zymogen or proenzyme.